 Douglas E. Taylor, artist and printmaker, at his large motorized intaglio etching press.

-Portfolio: Mixed-Process Monoprints
+Portfolio: Mixed-Process or Multi-Process Monoprints

 Hand-printed one-of-a-kind prints